simon-gd/mimic/install.md

 	mysql -u root -p
 	GRANT ALL ON mimic.* TO root@'127.0.0.1' IDENTIFIED BY 'password';

+	GRANT ALL ON mimic.* TO root@'localhost' IDENTIFIED BY 'password';

 	GRANT ALL PRIVILEGES ON *.* TO 'root'@'%';

+	GRANT ALL ON mimic.* TO root@'127.0.0.1' IDENTIFIED BY 'password';

 GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' IDENTIFIED BY 'password' WITH GRANT OPTION;

+SHOW GRANTS FOR 'root'@'localhost';

 ### nginx
 [http://wiki.nginx.org/Main](http://wiki.nginx.org/Main)